arconale/YahooWeatherAPI/README.md

 ```
 ## Configuration

-We need to add Yahoo's Rest API credentiels in order to grant access to thiere API.
-for more details please see the link below
+We need to add Yahoo's Rest API credentials in order to grant access to their API. for more details please see the link below
 https://developer.yahoo.com/weather/

 add those two variables to .env file